 The chest prompt can be lowered in place to serve as a hip corral.

 Please note: This article does not replace the direct personal involvement and guidance of a medical professional.

-Coming up next week will be a post on lower body positioning in the Pacer gait trainer.
-Stay tuned.
+Also see our post on lower body positioning in the Pacer gait trainer.